Larry Fink: 21st century

-Christopher Meade, Katheryn Rosen, Michael Pyle, Coryann Stefansson, Gary Reeder, and Ken Wilson.
-This move strengthened BlackRock's revolving door with the federal government.

 In December 2009, BlackRock purchased Barclays Global Investors, at which point the company became the largest money-management firm in the world.
 Despite his great influence, Fink is not widely known publicly, apart from his regular appearances on CNBC.
 BlackRock paid Fink $23.6 million in 2010, and $36 million in 2021.
 By 2016, BlackRock had $5 trillion under management, with 12,000 employees in 27 countries.

 In 2016, Fink received the ABANA Achievement Award in New York City.
 It recognizes an individual who exemplifies outstanding leadership in banking and finance and has a commitment to positive professional cooperation between the US and the Middle East and North Africa.

-In 2018, Fink was ranked #28 on the Forbes list of The World's Most Powerful People.
+In 2018, Fink was ranked No. 28 on the Forbes list of The World's Most Powerful People.

-During the coronavirus pandemic of 2020 the Fed has turned to BlackRock to help it purchase distressed securities in an echo of 2008.
+During the coronavirus pandemic of 2020, the Fed turned to BlackRock to help it purchase distressed securities in an echo of 2008.

+In the lead-up to the 2024 presidential election, Fink said that it "really doesn’t matter" for financial markets whether Donald Trump or Kamala Harris wins the election.
+In March 2025, following weeks of poor performance by US stocks amid actions by the Donald Trump administration, Fink said, "protectionism has returned with force."